mgrassho/SAPBTP_MBT_Basic/README.md

 </EntitySet>
 ```

-Adding the Caching mechanism is a breacking change in terms of data base schema evolution.
+Adding the Caching mechanism is a breaking change in terms of data base schema evolution.
 Usually, you would just need to increase the major version number in the task.json to handle this.
 As we are in a dev only scenario, we will just drop the database.

 To do this, delete the H2 database under `$CATALINA_HOME` by removing all files starting with mbttutorial.